Choral singing and healthy voice production is a book to read from cover to cover or to dip into

 whether you are a choral director or a choral singer.

-a choir.
-His new book distils his lectures and more into 178 pages packed with clear explanation,
+David Howard distils his lectures and more into nearly 200 pages packed with clear explanation,

 practical tips, exercises, and useful lists and boxes that summarise the key facts and findings.